← back to runpane.com

 the bottom line

-Emdash and Pane are the closest competitors in this space — both cross-platform, both open source, both agent-agnostic.
+Emdash and Pane are the closest competitors in this space — both cross-platform, both open source, both agent-agnostic, both local-first.
 The choice comes down to how you think about the problem.
-Emdash builds an opinionated workspace with panels, buttons, and PM integrations.
+Emdash builds an opinionated workspace with panels, buttons, PM integrations, SSH remote execution, and best-of-N parallel evaluation.
 Pane simplifies everything into panes and tabs, navigated entirely by keyboard.
-If you want a workspace that connects to your PM tools and shows you panels for everything, Emdash.
-If you want one concept, zero overhead, and raw keyboard speed — Pane.
+If you need SSH/SFTP project mounting, best-of-N agent selection, or first-party ticket integrations — Emdash.
+If you want one concept, raw keyboard speed, Windows ARM64 and WSL support, optional self-hosted remote runtime, and a stronger open-source copyleft guarantee — Pane.

 frequently asked questions